shobhitsinha04/gen_mem_module/README.md

 This project implements a Memory Module designed to manage and analyze daily, weekly, and monthly activities for various personas.
 It leverages the capabilities of OpenAI's GPT-3.5-turbo to generate summaries and recommendations, enhancing the user experience by providing insights based on historical activities.

-Features
+**Features**

-Store Daily Activities: Log daily activities for multiple personas, ensuring comprehensive data management.
+**To track and store activities for multiple personas:** Log daily activities for multiple personas, ensuring comprehensive data management.

+**
-Summarize Activities: Automatically generate daily, weekly, and monthly summaries using AI, providing a clear overview of activities.
+To generate summaries of these activities over different periods (daily, weekly, and monthly):** Automatically generate daily, weekly, and monthly summaries using AI, providing a clear overview of activities.

 Retrieve Historical Activities: Access past activities based on specific criteria to understand patterns and behaviors.
 Generate Personalized Recommendations: Offer tailored recommendations by analyzing past activities and preferences.
 Memory Management: Efficiently delete less important memories based on a calculated importance score to maintain relevant data.